Spin-Flavor Precession Phase Effects in Supernova: Zero mixing angle

 in accordance with Eq. (\ref{Landau-Zener transfer}).
 Here, $\rho_{ij}(R)$ are the matrix elements of the density operator in the energy eigenbasis at $R$ defined in Eq. (\ref{initial R in eigenbasis}).
 The last line of this result is off-diagonal in the energy eigenbasis and fluctuates very fast around zero.
-Here hc denotes the hermitian conjugate.
-The coefficients of these terms are not shown explicitly because they will eventually die due to decoherence as explained in the previous section.
+Here hc denotes the hermitian conjugate of this last term.
+The coefficients in the last line are not shown explicitly because they will eventually die due to decoherence as explained in the previous section.
 For this reason, we focus on the first four lines which are diagonal.
 These terms change smoothly as the energy eigenstates slowly vary with external conditions and determine the survival probability over long distances.
-First three lines among them represent the ``classical'' outcome in the sense that they depend only on the Landau-Zener transition probabilities.
-In contrast, the fourth line is an ``interference'' term which depends on the relative phase between $\ket{r_3}$ and $\ket{r_4}$ acquired from the production point $R$ to the SFP resonance point $r_B$.
-This dependence comes through the phase $\phi_B$ which is defined by
+First three lines among them represent the ``classical'' outcome (i.e., no phase effects) in the sense that they depend only on the Landau-Zener transition probabilities.
+In contrast, the fourth line is an ``interference'' term (i.e., phase effects) which depends on the relative phase between $\ket{r_3}$ and $\ket{r_4}$ acquired from the production point $R$ to the SFP resonance point $r_B$, as well as the Stoke's phase $\alpha$.
+The sum of these two phases denoted by $\phi_B$ in the fourth line of Eq. (\ref{rho after SFP resonance}), i.e.,

-Notice that this is a fixed phase: it does not lead to oscillations.
-It represents the cumulative effects of the oscillations from the production point $R$ to the SFP resonance point $r_B$, and determines the precise state which enters the resonance.
-This phase is is important only when the terms that multiply it in the fourth line are different from zero, i.e., when $\rho_{34}(R)\neq 0$ and $0<P_B<1$.
+is precisely what creates the SFP phase effect.
+Notice that this is a fixed phase, i.e., it does not lead to oscillations.
+Instead, it contains the cumulative effects of the individual evolutions energy eigenstate components from the production point $R$ to the SFP resonance point $r_B$, giving rise to an interference between them.
+Naturally, this occurs only when the terms that multiply it in the fourth line are different from zero, i.e., when $\rho_{34}(R)\neq 0$ and $0<P_B<1$.
 If these conditions are satisfied then the interference term affects the survival probabilities in $r\to\infty$ limit and creates the SFP phase effect.
 The phase $\phi_B$ depends sensitively on the details of how the neutrino undergoes from production point to the resonance point.
 But, as explained at the beginning of Section III, neutrinos represented by $\hat\rho(r)$ would be subject to slightly different evolution conditions.
-In practice $\phi_B$ will be different for every neutrino.
-Therefore, it should be treated as an \emph{uncertainty} by taking $-1\leq e^{i\phi_B}\leq 1$.
+In practice $\phi_B$ will be different for every neutrino and therefore it should be treated as an \emph{uncertainty} by taking $-\pi\leq \phi_B< \pi$.